-Enrolling multiple MacOS endpoints in Multi-Tenant Munki is accomplished via a comma-separated values (CSV) file.
+Enrolling multiple macOS endpoints in Multi-Tenant Munki is accomplished via a comma-separated values (CSV) file.
 Each row in the CSV represents what to do with that endpoint.
-Each endpoint should be uniquely described by the MacOS serial number.
+Each endpoint should be uniquely described by the device serial number.

 - The columns in the file can appear in any order but the first line (row 1) of the CSV file must contain headers with specific names indicating the data expected in that column.